A still life from the Dutch Golden Age

 Block family archive

-„Mr Block’s apartment was like a museum”, recalled his housekeeper, Gertrud Lessow. „There were pieces of genuine period furniture, the precious rugs were literally laid one on top of the other.
+„Mr Block’s apartment was like a museum”, recalls his housekeeper, Gertrud Lessow. „There were pieces of genuine period furniture, the precious rugs were literally laid one on top of the other.
 The series of high-ceilinged rooms which had no connecting doors were full of valuable porcelain, sculptures, pictures, bronzes…”

 Targeted art theft by Göring’s lead buyer